 Weekly

-A weekly pay period is good for small businesses with only a few employees.
-It’s also ideal for employers who want to keep track of their employees’ hours and overtime payments.
+A weekly payroll schedule is good for small businesses that employ hourly workers, ensuring employees are paid every week.
+It's also ideal for employers who want to keep track of their hourly wages, pay employees, and manage overtime payments under labor laws.
 However, as a business grows, it can become difficult to keep up with a weekly schedule and mistakes can happen.

 Bi-Weekly